 This is not about how to make Hollywood films, made-for-tv films or even low budget films.
 This is not about making films whose purpose is to entertain.
 This is about a different species altogether – the indie auteur film, short or long – the darling of the latest ‘it’ festival – with city names likes Gotenburg, Hamburg, Kerala and Rotterdam in their title.
 The kind of film that press people, pretentious programmers, art house proprietors and film academians piss themselves for.
-The kind of film that might just launch your career.
+The kind of film that might just launch your career as an indie auteur.

 So here goes – ten tips to indie auteurdom

 1. The Plot

 When thinking of your indie auteur script think sexual triangles.

 Two women fighting over a man – two men over a woman.
 It’s a well-trodden path to indie genius.